 The Executive Coaching Consultancy launched in 1994 as one of the first dedicated executive coaching providers.
 They work alongside market-leading organisations at different points of the career journey to improve talent acquisition, retention and diversity strategies.
 They have deep expertise in supporting parents in their careers, having coached over 10,000 individuals and their managers through this key life stage.
 They work both nationally and internationally, tailoring content through their understanding of local markets.
 Their highly experienced accredited coach team bring both professionalism and a passion for developing talent.

 At Bank of America, we are guided by a common purpose to help make financial lives better, through the power of every connection.
 We are delivering on this through responsible growth with a focus on our environmental, social and governance (ESG) leadership.
 ESG is embedded across our eight lines of business and reflects how we help fuel the global economy, build trust and credibility, and represent a company that people want to work for, invest in and do business with.
 It’s demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our clients, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with not-for-profits and advocacy groups, such as community, consumer and environmental organisations, to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).
+Connect with us on Twitter (@BofA_News).

 # # #